 EdD (doctor of education)

-The EdD degree is often completed by individuals seeking to be professional educators.
+The EdD degree is often completed by individuals looking to become professional educators.

 The EdD degree can take around 3 years to complete.
 Here is a general guide to becoming a professor, and how the EdD opens advanced teaching opportunities.

-To understand the specific requirements for teaching at each level in an OT program you will need to look into the ACOTE (Accreditation Council for Occupational Therapy Education) Standards
+To understand the specific requirements for teaching at each level in an OT program, look into the ACOTE (Accreditation Council for Occupational Therapy Education) Standards.

-It may be helpful to reach out to an OT who has obtained an EdD, if you do not know of one in your circles we recommend searching for the credentials in the OT Near Me Directory
+It may also be helpful to reach out to an OT who has obtained an EdD.
+If you don’t have one in your network, we recommend using the OT Near Me Directory to search for an OT with these credentials.

 Other Complementary Degrees

-Beyond the pathway of going from an entry-level degree to a terminal degree, there is always the option to obtain a second masters.
-OTs take this route when they are drawn into a field that complements their OTs work.
+Beyond the pathway of moving from an entry-level degree to a terminal degree, there is always the option to obtain a second master’s degree.
+OTs often go this route when they are drawn to a field that complements their OT work.

-We’ll highlight one such degree then list some other options.
+We’ll highlight one such degree below as well as list some other options.

 MSCI (master of science in clinical investigation)

-The MSCI is offered at some universities to those who hold a doctorate degree (e.g., OTD) for additional specific training in science and research.
-People that seek this degree often are looking to have a career as a scientist and leading independent research.
+Some universities offer the MSCI as a way for those with doctorate degrees (e.g., OTD) to gain additional specific training in science and research.
+People who pursue this degree often are looking to build a career as a scientist or to lead independent research.

-It may be possible to find funding to cover the cost of the degree, or to complete part of this degree during your capstone as an OTD student.
+It may be possible to obtain funding that covers the cost of this degree—or to complete part of the degree during your capstone as an OTD student.
 It takes about 1 year to complete.

-Similarly there is an DSc (doctorate of science) that is offered by some universities to clinical providers (The University of Oklahoma has one with scholarships!) that can offer additional training to those seeking to develop research questions and test them.
+Similarly there is an DSc (doctorate of science) degree that some universities offer to clinical providers.
+(The University of Oklahoma has one with scholarships!)
+These programs offer additional training to those seeking to develop and test research questions.

 Additional degrees in this vein include: